Isochrone Color-Magnitude Diagram

 Preparation

-and unpack it in your working directory.
+Download isochrone-cmd.tar.bz2 and unpack it into your working directory using the tar utility.
 This archive contains the following items:

 Initialization